 For those who are wondering, prior to starting my blog, Travel With A Plan, I had no previous writing or blogging experience.

 Likewise, I didn’t prep my blog for months before launching, nor did I have any previous social media followers or an email list.

 Having no prior experience before starting a blog makes a huge difference in your initial success.
 It is very slow going when you’re starting from scratch.

-Those with blogging experience, an established social media following, and knowledge on website design and development, have a significant advantage in that they can focus solely on creating content.
+Those with blogging experience, an established social media following, and knowledge of website design and development, have a significant advantage in that they can focus solely on creating content.

 I am doing all of this at the same time, perhaps like you are.
 And YEP, it’s a lot of hard work!